fsioni/projet-sfl/README.md

 - "EnemySpawn" for spawns of enemies
 - "Collision" for every objects that players, NPC and enemies couldn't go throught

+You should save your map using CSV format.

 ## ✍️ Authors <a name = "authors"></a>